 Learn on the job

-Apprentices learn on the job, building up knowledge and skills.
+As an apprentice you work alongside more experienced colleagues learning on the job, and building up your knowledge and skills.
 Employers recognise and value apprenticeships as they show that you’ve been trained in the skills they need.

 Support during training

-Apprentices are supported by their employer and training provider.
-They ensure your training fits your requirements, offers the skills needed for the job and satisfies national standards.
-They will also be there to help you with any difficulties.
+You receive support from both your employer and your specialist learning provider who will coordinate your apprenticeship.
+They will regularly review your progress and ensure your training fits your requirements, develops the skills needed for the job and satisfies national standards.
+They will also help with any difficulties.

 Successfully completing an apprenticeship at any level will give you a range of options.
 You may be able to:

 - progress to the next level of apprenticeship e.g. from an Advanced/Level 3 Apprenticeship to a Higher or Degree Apprenticeship

 - enter full- or part-time study at a higher level (you may be able to top up a qualification with extra study)